Tag along for our FTC disclosure saga here. Updated Dec 4, 2025, this article was originally written for twistedroad.com ...

 Hot Weather Motorcycle Boots

 To kick things off (cue groans) we're going to need a comfortable pair of stomps.
 In the affordable touring range, TCX are about as reliable as it gets.
 They're my own go-to as of this post for a number of reasons.
-Made from microfiber, breathable abrasion resistant Cordura, their gore-tex sections are numerous, with micro injected portions reinforcing the rest.
+Made from microfiber, breathable, abrasion-resistant Cordura, their Gore-Tex sections are numerous, with micro-injected portions reinforcing the rest.
 These securely fit, yet easy on/off favorites can stand in 1/2' of water while your feet remain bone dry no matter the duration.

 But what about those hot summer nights sipping Arnold Palmers at the local garage gathering?

-For the short jaunt to a mostly off bike destination, armored riding "shoes" might be your favorite answer.
+For the short jaunt to a mostly off-bike destination, armored riding "shoes" might be your favorite answer.
 Fly Racing's M16 has casual appeal with armor you can feel, offering Hydraguard™ dryness, waxed leather over a breathable mesh and a crush-resistant sole.
-The Alpinestars SMX-1 are slightly more robust, boasting all of what the M16's offer with a slew of additional armor types.
-If you're feelin' as industrial as my fellow podcast host Travis Burleson, look no further than Joe Rocket's "Big Bang 2.0": Molded polymeric ankle protection, triple stitching, steel lacelets and a ratchet adjustment strap.
+The Alpinestars SMX-1 are slightly more robust, boasting all of what the M16s offer with a slew of additional armor types.
+If you're feelin' as industrial as my fellow podcast host Travis Burleson, look no further than Joe Rocket's "Big Bang 2.0": molded polymeric ankle protection, triple stitching, steel lacelets and a ratchet adjustment strap.

 Summer Motorcycle Pants

 Now, before we move on to which pants are worthy of funds, let's briefly revisit fitment.
-With regards to armor, motorcycle riding pants should fit best while we're on our bikes and in the riding position.
+With regard to armor, motorcycle riding pants should fit best while we're on our bikes and in the riding position.
 Off the bike, they should still be at least comfortable, if not also stylish.

 Cooling Layers